ThePinkPanther96/AWS/Map S3 as a network drive  - Windows/README.md

         Set-ScheduledTask -TaskName $TaskName -Principal $TaskPrincipal -Settings $TaskSettings
        ```

-Alternatively, you can edit and use the [S3_to_Network_Drive_Deployment_Script.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/S3_to_Network_Drive_Deployment_Script.ps1) that I've written, which can automatically:
+Alternatively, you can edit and use the [Deploy.ps1](https://github.com/ThePinkPanther96/AWS/blob/main/Map%20S3%20as%20a%20network%20drive%20%20-%20Windows/Deploy.ps1) that I've written, which can automatically:
-- Create the local directories.
-- Pull and execute the installation files from a different AWS S3 Bucket.
+- Download data from a S3 Bucket.
-- Mount the drive.
+- Create the necessary local directories.
-- Create the task.
+- Create a scheduled task to mount the drive on each system startup.
 Just edit the script according to your specifications.
 Use the comments in the script to help you with the configuration.